lunarca/spfjack/README.md

 - `exists` mechanisms existing.
 This can be a bit more complicated, see the [SPF Domain spec](https://datatracker.ietf.org/doc/html/rfc7208#section-7.1) and the `_spf.salesforce.com` record
 - `include` mechanisms for domains that are not registered.
 Recursively evaluate the SPF record for the `include` specified domain.
 - `redirect` modifier for domains that are not registered.
 Recursively evaluate the SPF record for the `redirect` specified domain.
+- DMARC record with `p=none` -- This allows for From/SendFrom confusion.